 Spatial elements

-These elements may concern construction elements (e.g. particular floor-, wall- and ceiling finishes), mechanical elements (e.g. gas outlets), electrical elements (e.g. power outlets) and plumbing fixtures (e.g. sinks) and more.
+These elements may concern construction elements (e.g. particular floor-, wall- and ceiling finishes), mechanical elements (e.g. gas outlets), electrical elements (e.g. power outlets), plumbing fixtures (e.g. sinks) and more.
 Where relevant, you can add a quantity.

 This means that you first have to create the relevant elements in that tree before you can use them in your room data sheet.
-Steps to follow:
+There are two methods to do this:

 Use / functionality (optional)